 Photo: Wikimedia Commons / El Gráfico

-Having played second fiddle to the likes of Ariel Ortega and Enzo Francescoli in that fine River Plate team of the mid-1990s, Marcelo Gallardo finally came into his own as the team's playmaker in the late 90s.
-He was capable of great moments of skill and had terrific ball control but Gallardo's finest attributes were undoubtedly his passing, vision, and intelligence on the ball.
-He was one of those rare players who could dictate his team's tempo, stitching all the play together and then splitting the oposition's defence with a killer pass.
-It was this creativity that saw him play mainly as an attacking midfielder or occasionally a central midfielder.
+Having played second fiddle to the likes of Ariel Ortega and Enzo Francescoli in that fine River Plate team of the mid-1990s, Marcelo Gallardo finally came into his own as the team's playmaker in the late 1990s.
+He was capable of great moments of skill and had terrific ball control, but Gallardo's finest attributes were undoubtedly his passing, vision, and intelligence on the ball.
+He was one of those rare players who could dictate his team's tempo, stitching all the play together and then splitting the opposition's defence with a killer-pass.
+It was this creativity that saw him operate mainly as an attacking midfielder or occasionally a central midfielder.

 Having hit the heights so quickly, things then went rapidly downhill for Gallardo and Monaco in the following seasons.
-Whilst Gallardo didn't have a bad season, the team struggled to live up to their new tag as title favourites and they failed to retain their title, finishing in a lowly 11th position that saw manager Claude Puel replaced with Didier Deschamps.
-Marcelo Gallardo didn't seem to fit into the new manager's plans and River Plate were able to agree a deal to bring him back to El Monumental in 2003.
+Whilst Gallardo didn't have a bad season, the team struggled to live up to their new tag as title favourites and they failed to retain their title, finishing in a lowly 11th position.
+The slump resulted in manager Claude Puel being replaced with Didier Deschamps.
+Unfortunately, Gallardo didn't seem to fit into the new manager's plans and River Plate were able to agree on a deal to bring him back to El Monumental.
 He was soon winning titles again, as he captained the side to the 2004 Clausura.
-Despite his game mainly being about assists and creating chances for others, Gallardo had his best goalscoring season in 2005-06, notching a respectable 11 goals.
-However, Los Millonaros manager Daniel Passarella was starting to prefer Fernando Belluschi, prompting interest from both Marseille and PSG to bring Marcelo Gallardo back to Ligue 1.
+However, in 2006 the new Los Millonaros manager, Daniel Passarella, was starting to prefer Fernando Belluschi, prompting interest from both Marseille and PSG to bring Marcelo Gallardo back to Ligue 1.
 He opted for the latter and moved to the Parc des Princes at the start of 2007, now aged 31.
 He would only stay for another year in France though, before signing for D.C.
 United at the start of 2008.
-The MLS was resurgent, especially after David Beckham had signed for L.A.
-Galaxy in 2007, and Gallardo was keen to experience it.
-Unfortunately Marcelo Gallardo picked up a hernia injury and his time in Washington was limited to only 15 appearances.
-At the start of 2009 he returned to River Plate for the third time and had a couple more seasons at El Monumental before finishing his career over the border with Nacional, picking up a final career title in Uruguay.
+Unfortunately, he picked up a hernia injury and his time in the MLS was limited to only 15 appearances.
+So, at the start of 2009, he returned to River Plate for the third time and had a couple more seasons at El Monumental before finishing his career over the border with Nacional, picking up a final career title in Uruguay.

-Often referred to as the most complete footballer in the history of the game, and for good reason, because Alfredo Di Stéfano could literally play anywhere.
-Looking at his incredible goalscoring-rate, it would be fair to think that he was an out and out striker, but he was so much more.
-He would drop back to positions all over the pitch to get on the ball, and then conduct the play from there, stitching all the play together with either some subtle link-up play, or a defence-splitting pass, or a quick change of pace to burst forward.
-Not only would he drop back to get the ball, he'd drop back to cover team-mates if they'd gone forward with the ball.
-His stamina and energy was relentless.
+Often referred to as the most complete footballer in the history of the game, and for good reason too, because Alfredo Di Stéfano could literally play anywhere.
+Looking at his incredible goalscoring-rate, it would be fair to think that he was an out-and-out striker, but he was so much more than that.
+He would drop back to positions all over the pitch to get on the ball, and then conduct the play from there, stitching all the play together with either some subtle link-up, a defence-splitting pass, or a quick change of pace to burst forward.
+Not only would he drop back to get the ball, but he'd also drop back to cover team-mates if they'd gone forward with the ball.
+His stamina and energy were relentless.

-Di Stéfano started his career at River Plate in 1945, one of the greatest era's for the club featuring an incredible group of players nicknamed La Máquina (the Machine).
+Di Stéfano started his career at River Plate in 1945, a great era for the club that featured an incredible group of players nicknamed La Máquina (the Machine).
 He'd win a couple of titles in Buenos Aires before heading to Colombian club Millonarios in 1949 because of a players-strike in Argentina.
-It was his move to Spain that would earn him worldwide fame though, achieving unprecedented success at Real Madrid, winning five European Cups in a row, eight league titles, the inaugural Intercontinental Cup and, on a personal level, two Ballon D'Or awards.
-He was capped by not one national team, or even two, but three, representing all three of the nations whose leagues he'd played in: Argentina, Colombia and Spain.
+It was his move to Spain that would earn him worldwide fame though, achieving unprecedented success at Real Madrid by winning five European Cups in a row, eight league titles, the inaugural Intercontinental Cup and, on a personal level, two Ballon D'Or awards.
+He was capped by not one national team, or even two, but three, representing each of the nations whose leagues he'd played in: Argentina, Colombia and Spain.

-There's a great quote from Bobby Charlton, it relates to the 1957 European Cup Semi-Final between Real Madrid and Manchester United, and it completely captures what Alfredo Di Stéfano was all about:
+There's a great quote by Bobby Charlton from the 1957 European Cup Semi-Final between Real Madrid and Manchester United, and it completely captures what Alfredo Di Stéfano was all about:

 Mario Kempes, Argentina's Number 10 at the 1978 World Cup.